 Manuscript Development (aka Developmental Editing)

-If you’re like me and have outlines, summaries, character arcs, and other developmental materials but not a complete manuscript, and want a professional opinion about whether or not the blueprints for your work will result in a proper, coherent story once executed on the page, then you are looking for ‘developmental editing’.
+If you are like me when I started looking you may have outlines, summaries, character arcs, and other developmental materials but not a complete manuscript yet.
+At this stage you may want an honest and professional assessment about whether or not the blueprints for your work will result in a proper, coherent story once executed on the page.
+If so, you’re looking for ‘developmental editing’.

-Not many editors do this high-level type of work, and even fewer will accept a partial manuscript and outlines for review.
+To my surprise, I found few editors willing to do this high-level type of work and even fewer will accept a partial manuscript and outlines for review.
 This type of editing is usually collaborative, takes place over a time period of months, involves multiple meetings, and is geared towards helping you as the author finish a first draft of your manuscript.
+‘Developmental editing’ is often paired with ‘author coaching’ as a supportive editor can also advise how to break down the monumental task of writing a complete coherent manuscript into manageable pieces.

 Manuscript Review/Reader Report